Skylanders: Swap Force: Starter Packs

+Development

+Swap Force was the first game in the series for which Vicarious Visions led home console development, a role previously held by Toys for Bob.
+Visual development director Brent Gibson said work began while Skylanders: Spyro's Adventure was still being completed, and that the studio drew on its earlier version of Nintendo 3DS version of that game, the Wii U version of Skylanders: Giants and the mobile titles Cloud Patrol, Battlegrounds and Lost Islands.

+The concept originated after the cancellation of the studio's Guitar Hero project in early 2011.
+The team was split in two, with engineers working out how interchangeable figure halves could function while designers explored what the mechanic would mean in play; an early prototype was a mound of clay joined by an audio jack.
+The idea was proven when Gibson assembled a magnet-jointed figure from the head of Spyro, the torso of Prism Break and the legs of Voodood.
+The team settled on two-part characters roughly a quarter of the way through development.

+Game director Jermey Russo said that although most early attention went to the swapping mechanic, the addition of jumping - absent from the console versions of the previous two games - rose quickly to the top of the list of other improvements.
+Because the series was not aimed at experienced players of platformers, the team tested jump distance and height extensivley with children, moving the more demanding platforming into optional areas.

+The Wii U version uses the Wii U GamePad to display Skylander stats, level objectives and a leaderboard of Nintendo Network friends, and supports off-television play.
+The Wii version was developed by Beenox.

 Reception

-Skylanders: Swap Force received "generally favorable" reviews for most platforms according to review aggregator Metacritic; the Nintendo 3DS version received "mixed or average" reviews.
+Skylanders: Swap Force received "generally favorable" reviews for most platforms according to review aggregator website Metacritic; the Nintendo 3DS version received "mixed or average" reviews.
 The Metacritic scores for the game were the highest and most positive of the series on most platforms.
 Gaming website Quarter to Three gave both the Wii U and Xbox 360 a perfect score of 5/5.
-Video game website Gaming Age gave the PlayStation 3 version the highest grade of an "A" and further commented that "whether you’re a Skylanders fan or a gamer who’s looking for a charming and unique family-friendly game series to get into, Skylanders Swap Force comes highly recommended."
+Video game website Gaming Age gave the PlayStation 3 version the highest grade of an "A" and further commented that "whether you're a Skylanders fan or a gamer who's looking for a charming and unique family-friendly game series to get into, Skylanders Swap Force comes highly recommended."

 During the 17th Annual D.I.C.E.
 Awards, the Academy of Interactive Arts & Sciences nominated Skylanders: Swap Force for "Family Game of the Year".